 Ten amputations a day…

-Did you know there are over ten amputations a day on just table saws?
-Help protect your woodworkers fingers with a variety of push blocks for their table saw, jointer, band saw and more.
+Did you know there are over ten amputations daily on table saws?
+Help protect your woodworker’s fingers with various push blocks for their table, jointer, band saw, and more.

 Gift Guide